bstaber/rustineers/book/src/ridge_regression_1d/functional_std/loss_function.md

 # Ridge loss

-In this example, we implement **one-dimensional Ridge Regression loss** using only the **Rust standard library**, without any external crates.
+In this example, we implement one-dimensional Ridge Regression loss using only the **Rust standard library**, without any external crates.
 This lets us focus on core Rust features such as slices, iterators, and type safety.

+Although the loss function by itself isn't really useful to solve the Ridge problem, implementing it provides a simple and focused introduction to Rust.

 ## Naive implementation